Brij Mangal Rai: Achievements

 Although he never contested any assembly or Lok Sabha election but he ensured victory of congress candidate from his assembly constituency five continuous terms.
 Babu Vijay Shankar Singh (MLA) and Mantri Ji had excellent bonding and trust on each other.
 He served as member of Pradesh Congress Committee but he didn't ask for any political favour.
 He had close rapport with Sucheta Kriplani (Ex.
 Chief Minister of Uttar Pradesh) and Chandra Bhanu Gupta (also an Ex.
 CM of Uttar Pradesh).
 On his invitation Sucheta Kriplani visited his native place Khardiha and inaugurated Mahila Praudh Sikhsa Kendra along with BTC training center.
 Babu Brij Mangal Rai devoted his entire life for the betterment of rural people of Ghazipur district.
 That is why he is remembered as 'Malviya Ji' of Ghazipur.

 Death and legacy

 Brij Mangal rai was a devotee of Bhagwan Shiv.
 His lived a life of disciplined yogi.
 As a true Gandhian his attire was khadi dhoti only.
 Instead of dhoti he hardly wore any cloth in upper part of his body.
 Although being a political person he lived an unblemished or spotless life of 84 years.
 Due to disciplined life he never experienced health problem till the very old age.
-In these days lots of students of his school and colleges are getting retired from their jobs, but they all bow their heads in his respects.
-They admit that whatever they achieved in their life could become possible only because of the educational infrastructure established and developed by Brij Mangal Rai.